Goulburn Rugby Union: Local competition

 The club was operating with limited success in 1952 and in 1953 there was again a Goulburn-based competition but midway through 1954 it folded again.
-In 1957 Goulburn was back in the ACT competition, and lost to Royals in the Canberra Cup grand final.
+In 1957 the present Goulburn club was established, taking part in the ACT competition, and lost to Royals in the Canberra Cup grand final.

 Current incarnation

 In 1957, the Goulburn Rugby Union Football Club was officially reformed.
 It played with one side, then in 1959 two sides and in 1967 consisted of three grades.
 From 1957 until 1973 Goulburn played in the ACT competition.
 From 1974 until 1978 it competed in the now defunct Southern Tablelands Rugby competition, which was for the latter part of that period headquartered in Goulburn.
 From 1979 until 1982 Goulburn played in the Illawarra competition, before returning to the ACT from 1983 to 1985.
 In 1986 it was back to the Illawarra where Goulburn stayed until 1989, before finally moving to its current home, the Monaro Rugby competition.

 Despite numerous grand final appearances, premierships have been elusive.
 There were no premierships in the 50s and 60s but the club's most successful period wasn't far off.
 During the period Goulburn played in the Southern Tablelands competition they won four successive first grade premierships ('74, '75, '76, '77) with a handful of premierships in reserves and Colts at the same time.
 In 1981, the Reds won the Illawarra reserve grade grand final against arch enemies Vikings and Goulburn's next piece of grand final silverware came its way in 1992 when third grade beat Canberra Uni.

 In 2007 Goulburn finally climbed to the top of the mountain again with a first grade grand final win over Tuggeranong and a reserve grade victory over Royals, both at Poidevin Oval.
 First grade made it back to back titles in 2008 when they beat Cooma, also at Poidevin Oval and made it three in a row in 2009 with a last gasp win against ADFA.
 All three grand finals were under the coaching of Matt O'Rourke who had begun his association with the Goulburn club in 1986 as a player.

 In 1996 the club officially christened and opened Poidevin Oval, the main ground at Goulburn Rugby Park that had been owned through Rugby Park Trust since the early '70s, and then in 2011 the club opened its new expanded clubhouse.

 Goulburn Rugby Union Football Club now operates teams across all ages and genders, starting with the Fizzy Reds competition (Under 6 – Under 12), the Tablelands Reds (Under 13 – Under 18), Dirty Reds (senior first and second grade teams), Fermented Reds (Over 35s) and Flirty Reds (women's team).